MatulaDesign/chipper/CHIPPER.md

 # Chipper Docs

+#### It is important that you pick a proper tool for the job, and however Chipper supports local async actions, it **DOES NOT** replace proper external async tools like [react-query](https://github.com/tannerlinsley/react-query) or [SWR](https://github.com/vercel/swr), so please you these to carry out querrying the vast emptiness of the interwebs.<br>

+Chipper's async capabilities exist mostly for querrying internal APIs of the devices you run your apps on.<br>
+My local async needs usually cover grabbing some built-in API's response (eg. local storage) in react-native or using client APIs created by your cloud services provider (eg. Firebase authentication).<br>
+I always have to write some weird hooks to properly handle these smaller async actions and then pass their responses to my state.
+Chipper handles these local async actions and integrates it smoothly with your state.

+Chipper is a tool (pun intended), not a library or a plugin.
+It is an input/output device that takes your data and either updates selected subscribed components or it tells you why it didn't.
+So, the original data shape can never be overwritten and Chipper will tell you about it (without updating and possibly breaking the UI).
+My recommendation is to use Chipper when you know what your data shape is and you know you won't need to overwrite it with some new data.

-I intend for these docs to be as thorough as possible, but expect some less minor things not being mentioned here, because I simply didn't think about them at the moment of writing.
+I intend for these docs to be as thorough as possible, but expect some minor things not being mentioned here, because I simply didn't think about them at the moment of writing.

 [Chipper demo](https://codesandbox.io/s/chipper-demo-tgi65)